 - Predictable results every month

-So the BIG question is HOW do you rank higher on Google?
+So the big question is, how do you rank higher on Google?

 You can do this by using an automated appointment funnel.